Suzanne Aubry

 As a critic and columnist, Suzanne Aubry has contributed to Le Devoir and the Cahiers de théâtre Jeu.
 She has taught playwriting at the Institut national de l'image et du son (INIS), the Université du Québec à Montréal and the National Theatre School of Canada.
-She was the President of the Société des auteurs en cinéma et télévision (SARTEC) from 1996 to 2000.

 In 2006, Suzanne Aubry published her first novel, Le fort intérieur, which was nominated for the Grand prix de la relève littéraire Archambault.
-Since then, she has written an historical series, Fanette, revolving around an Irish orphan exiled to 19th century Quebec.
-The series of 7 volumes has sold more than 100,000 copies and the first two volumes of Fanette are available in English in digital format.
+She then wrote an historical series, Fanette, revolving around an Irish orphan exiled to 19th century Quebec.
+The series in 7 volumes has sold more than 100,000 copies and the first two volumes of Fanette are available in English in digital format.

 The author's ninth novel, Ma vie est entre tes mains, was published in 2015 by Libre Expression.
 The French publisher Robert Laffont purchased the rights to the book, which was published in France under the title Ma vie entre tes mains in 2016.
 It was then nominated for the Prix des cinq continents de la francophonie 2016, presided over by the writer J. M. G. Le Clézio.
 Ma vie entre tes mains was also published by Pocket in a paperback format in 2018.
-Aubry has since written two other novels, Je est une autre and La Cueva (Éditions Libre Expression), both well received by the readers and the media.
+Suzanne Aubry has written several other novels, including Je est une autre and La Cueva (Éditions Libre Expression), both well received by the readers and the media.

-Following in her father's footsteps, Suzanne Aubry recently adapted his book Le Violon magique et autres légendes du Canada français (originally published in 1968 by les Éditions Des deux Rives).
-This new edition is entitled Le Violon magique - Contes et légendes du Québec and published by Les Éditions Québec Amérique in 1019.
-It features the beautiful illustrations by the artist Saul Field, which were a part of the 1968 edition.
+Following in her father's footsteps, Suzanne Aubry adapted his book Le Violon magique et autres légendes du Canada français (originally published in 1968 by les Éditions Des deux Rives).
+This new edition is entitled Le Violon magique - Contes et légendes du Québec and was published by Les Éditions Québec Amérique in 2019.
+It features illustrations by the artist Saul Field, which were a part of the 1968 edition.